pyrogram/pyrogram/docs/source/topics/more-on-updates.rst

         print("Just Text")

 Here, ``just_text`` is never executed because ``text_or_sticker``, which has been registered first, already handles texts (``Filters.text`` is shared and conflicting).
-To enable it, register the function using a different group:
+To enable it, register the handler using a different group:

 .. code-block:: python